Discover the Career Value of Going Abroad

 - Faktaa Hidden Competences: This insightful report shows that employers don't always recognize the complete set of skills built and demonstrated by international experience.
 This is an important read for students, advisors and employers alike.

 - This IES Survey shows college graduates who study abroad land career-related jobs sooner, with higher starting salaries.
-Also check out this version of the IES Recent Graduates Survey, detailing the impact of studying abroad on graduates' careers.

 - Student Comments About Jobs and Going Abroad: In this short video clip, produced by the US Department of State, university students currently studying in Latin America talk about how the experience has enhanced their future employment prospects.